nithyyaa/Journeo/README.md

 # Journeo

-Journeo is a simple travel journaling app that helps users record and relive their journeys.
-It allows users to add notes, photos, and locations for each trip, encouraging mindful travel and preserving memories in a structured, easy-to-use digital journal.
+Journeo is a simple travel journaling application written in C.

+## How to Run
+1. Compile the program:
+   gcc journeo.c -o journeo
+2. Run the program:
+   journeo